PFAS Drinking Water Well Sampling

 No Navy provision of alternate sources of drinking water.

-Per Navy Policy, the Navy was prepared to provide alternate drinking water for any affected drinking water wells above the lifetime health advisory (LHA).
-Since no well exceeded the LHA, the Navy will not be providing alternate sources of drinking water.
+Per Navy Policy, the Navy was prepared to provide alternate drinking water for any affected drinking water wells above the health advisory (HA).
+Since no well exceeded the HA, the Navy will not be providing alternate sources of drinking water.

 No need for Navy to expand the range of private drinking water wells for testing.